-Geoffrey Moore house quite appropriately describes our first stop as “both monstrous and marvelous” Kolkata or Calcutta, which is the capital of the State of West Bengal and is located along the east bank of the River Hooghly, a branch of the Ganges.
-This river facilitated the entrance of the East India company into Bengal where they set up their trade settlement at Calcutta.
-This city later developed into the greatest colonial city of the Orient and the capital city of the British Raj.
+Geoffrey Moorhouse quite appropriately describes our first stop as “both monstrous and marvelous” Kolkata or Calcutta, the capital of the State of West Bengal located along the east bank of the River Hooghly, a branch of the Ganges.
+This river facilitated the entrance of the East India company into Bengal where they set up their trade settlement at Calcutta which developed into the greatest colonial city of the Orient and the capital city of the British Raj.
 In these modern times the city Kolkata remains a lively and enticing place for locals and visitors alike.

 Not far away is Maidan the ideal place to take a break from the hustle and bustle of life and just relax.
 It is a vast expanse of land that is enjoyed by picnickers , people playing a game of cricket, taking a stroll or a run, maybe riding ponies or just simply lazing the day away and a great way to be a part of the Bengali lifestyle.
-After a little rest and rejuvenation we move on to none other than Mother Teresa’s Mission, which is known by the locals as Mother House.
+After a little rest and rejuvenation we move on to Mother Teresa’s Mission, which is known by the locals as Mother House.
 It is in this place that you will be enlightened about a woman who was selfless, a humanitarian who devoted her life to meet the needs of the poor and helpless and one who had a significant religious influence throughout the 20th century.
-Her name is Mother Theresa.
-In this modest and peaceful home with the famous nun’s living quarters ,you will hear inspiring yet emotional stories of this extraordinary woman and her life and visit her grave to pay reverence.
+In this modest and peaceful home with the famous nun’s living quarters ,you will hear inspiring yet emotional stories of this extraordinary woman and visit her grave to pay reverence.

 After breakfast we will go to Belur Math which is beautifully set between the palms and attractively placed amid the well- trimmed lawns of this massive religious center.
 It is the headquarters of the Ramakrishna Mission and was motivated by Ramakrishna Paramahamsa the 19th-century Indian priest, whose message was that of the unification of all religions.
 It’s center of attention is the 1938 Ramakrishna Mandir which looks very much like Istanbul’s Aya Sofya, a cathedral an Indian palace and a Sikh gurudwara all at the same time.

-Move at your own pace for the rest of the time.
+Move at your own pace for the rest of the day.

 No visit to Kolkata is complete without having a taste of the delightful Bengali cuisine.
-Therefore this evening we will titillate our taste buds with some authentic Bengali food away from the tourist area and into a Kolkata neighborhood for some- dumplings, bread puffs, fried fish and sweet curd.
+Therefore this evening we will titillate our taste buds with some authentic Bengali food away from the tourist area for some- dumplings, bread puffs, fried fish and sweet curd.
 Authentic Bengali Street Food!

 This morning we visit the Clay Pottery of Bengal where we will see their folk art that is said to be the best in the world.
 Hundreds of images and idols are made here all year round by the potters for the annual festivals.
 Replicas are prepared as pujas approach, particularly the Durga Puja.
 At that time a tremendous amount of giant godlike figures and idols that are brightly colored and splendidly dressed are displayed in the streets.
 When the festival is all over, they are submerged into the holy Hooghly River.

 We then go to the Indian Museum – known locally as Jadu Ghar, the “House of Magic.” a must see for every tourist.
 This is one of the most significant museums of the world and certainly the oldest wide-ranging museum in Asia.
-Founded in 1814 the Indian Museum in Kolkata, houses one of the biggest and complete collections in Asia, which also includes one of the world’s finest collections of natural history.
+Founded in 1814 the museum houses one of the biggest and most complete collections in Asia.
+It also includes one of the world’s finest collections of natural history.
 In the southern wing you will find the Moghul gallery, Buddhist Sculptures gallery and the Bharhut and Gandhara rooms which showcase Indian art from the 2nd century BC to the 5th century AD, including the Gupta and medieval galleries.
 The archaeology section has symbolic artifacts going way back from prehistoric times to the times of Moghul, along with remnants from Harappa and Mohen jo Daro the oldest unearthed Indus Valley civilizations.